-Committee staff will work with Committee members to establish a meeting calendar each year.
+Committee members will agree on a regular meeting place and time for the Committee each year.

 A quorum is 50% of total members, plus one for voting purposes.

-Committee members are encouraged to attend meetings in person but can participate and vote via telephone or other electronic means as technology allows.
-Members participating remotely should alert the Chair and lead Committee staff in writing at least 24 hours in advance of the meeting, unless the Chair and lead committee staff have determined that the meeting will be held remotely.
+Committee members are encouraged to attend meetings in person, but can participate and vote via telephone or other electronic means as technology allows.
+Members participating remotely should alert the Chair and lead committee staff in writing at least 24 hours in advance of the meeting.

 Committee members may select an alternate to participate when they are unable to attend meetings.
 To the extent possible, elected officials should select alternates that are also elected officials.
 Each GMPC caucus may also establish their own protocol for alternate selection.
-Members sending alternates should alert the Chair and lead Committee staff in writing at least 24 hours in advance of the meeting.
-Alternates have full voting rights when the Committee member is absent.
+Members sending alternates should alert the Chair and lead committee staff in writing at least 24 hours in advance of the meeting.
+Alternates have full voting rights when the committee member is absent.

-Meeting agendas will be distributed at least 72 hours in advance of meetings.
-Meeting materials will be distributed at least 24 hours in advance of meetings.
+Meeting agendas will be distributed at least 72-hours in advance of meetings.
+Meeting materials will be distributed at least 24-hours in advance of meetings.

-Meeting materials will be posted in advance on the Affordable Housing Committee website.
+Meeting materials will be posted in advance on the GMPC website.

-Meeting cancelation notifications will be distributed at least 72 hours in advance of scheduled meetings.
+Meeting cancelation notifications will be distributed at least 72-hours in advance of scheduled meetings.

 Changes to meeting location will be distributed at least 72 hours in advance of the meeting.